maykar/compact-custom-header/docs/Main-Config-Options.md

 <br>
 ## <u>Configuration with the UI</u>

-Enable Compact Custom Header by adding `cch:` to your existing Lovelace UI Config through the Lovelace Raw Config Editor.
+Enable Compact Custom Header by adding `cch:` to your existing Lovelace UI Config through the Lovelace Raw Config Editor (see examples below).

 After installing and enabling CCH there will be a new item in the options menu (top right icon after selecting "Configure UI") named "CCH Settings".
 With the exception of styling, everything in CCH can be configured using this UI.
 This editor is not available when using Lovelace in YAML Mode.
 <br><br>